gnperdue/QEC_code/README.md

   	- **03b.
 Steane code logical T1 calculation** - Here we implement our error models to the 7-qubit Steane code and demonstrate how we calculate the logical T1 and circuit failure distribution of our system.
   	- **04. Fault Tolerance** - Errors do not only occur on our data qubits, but syndrome ancilla qubits will also have errors.
 In some cases, these errors can be much more detrimental to our system since they spread throughout the circuit.
 Here we introduce the idea of fault tolerance.
   	- **04a.
 Fault Tolerant Steane Code** - Here we implement the ideas of fault tolerance to the 7-qubit Steane code.
-  	- **05. Error Models** - Here we derive and explain the various error models that we use in our realistic implementations of our circuits.
+  	- **05. 9-qubit Code Tutorial** - Here we implement the 9-qubit code and explain some key differences from the 3-qubit code, namely that we can now correct for phase errors too.

 - - - - - - - - - - - - - - - - - - - - - -